-The above amounts were subject to tax withholding.
 The Compensation Committee believes that the MSP has been an effective mechanism for fostering stock ownership by our executives, which promotes long-term alignment with stockholder value creation.
 The Compensation Committee also believes it has proven to be an effective retention vehicle.
 Departing executives, under certain conditions, will lose the benefits associated with the discounted purchase price of such awards, as well as any further appreciation in stock price and accrued dividends.